Dreaming381/Latios-Framework-Documentation/Transforms/Getting Started.md

 have a `LocalTransform` nor `ParentToWorldTransform`, and instead copy the parent’s `WorldTransform` exactly, including the stretch value.
-The purpose of this tag is for when an object is broken apart into multiple entities which all need to share the same transform values, such as a mesh with multiple materials.
+The purpose of this tag is for when an object is broken apart into multiple entities which all need to share the same transform values, such as a renderer with multiple material and mesh entities.
 Attempting to modify the transform of such a child via `TransformAspect` will result in an error (safety checks only).
 You are free to add or remove the `CopyParentWorldTransformTag`, and the `TransformSuperSystem` will adjust the entity’s archetype accordingly.

 ### Other Components